11 Academics

 • Should be completed within 18 months of residency in the doctoral program

-• Written exam administered over a one-week period
+• Written exam administered over a five-day period

-• Prior to the Qualifying Exam, the student obtains guidance from each Committee member on the subject matter to be covered and the expected question and answer formats
+• Prior to the Qualifying Exam (i.e., at least 3 months), the student obtains guidance from each Committee member on the subject matter to be covered and the expected question and answer formats

 11.11 Ph.D.
 General Exam

-• Passing your generals means that you are admitted as a Ph.D. candidate
+• Passing your general exam means that you are admitted as a Ph.D. candidate (and you get a pay raise!)

 • A General Examination may be scheduled if: